-The implicit association test (IAT) according to Greenwald et al. (1998) is used to measure the cognitive association of two dimensions (e. g.
-Democrats/Republicans and good/bad).
-For this purpose, words and/or pictures are presented to the participant in 7 test blocks, which the participant should correctly assign to a category at the touch of a button.
-The reaction times are used to measure the strength and direction of the association.
+The implicit association test (IAT) according to Greenwald et al. (1998) is used to measure the cognitive association of two dimensions (e.g., Democrats/Republicans and good/bad).
+For this purpose, the participant is presented with words and/or pictures in 7 test blocks, which the participant is asked to correctly assign to a category by pressing a key.
+Reaction times are used to measure the strength and direction of the association.

-Important: The IAT is not part of SoSci Survey's standard scope.
-The test must be booked separately and with costs as a module “Implicit methods”.
+Important: The IAT is not part of the standard scope of SoSci Survey.
+The test must be booked separately and for a fee as the “Implicit Methods” module.

-Note: Should the D-scores be missing after you downloded the data to SPSS, please set another decimal separator in the download (Problem Solutions for Data Retrieval → Missing Decimals in SPSS).
+Note: If the D-scores are missing when downloading the data in SPSS, please set a different decimal separator when downloading (Problem Solutions for Data Retrieval → Missing decimal scores in SPSS).

-First create a New question of the type “Implicit association test (IAT)“within any category in the questionnaire.
+In the question catalog, first create a New question of the type “Implicit Association Test (IAT)” within any category.

-The two dimensions are each divided into two categories.
-For each category, up to 8 words (left) or images (right, only the filename) can be entered.
+The two dimensions are spanned by two categories each.
+For each category, up to 8 words (left) or images (right, file name only) can be entered – in addition to the name.

 pro://

 ).
-With some browsers it can happen that pictures are not displayed, which should be shown later in the IAT.The texts that are displayed as instruction at the beginning and between the test blocks can be adjusted as required.
-The “Explanations” tab contains a number of text input fields for this purpose.
-The respective standard text is visible under the input field (incl.
-HTML tags) and can easily be copied into the input field for customization.
+With individual browsers it can otherwise happen that images are not displayed, which should be shown later in the IAT.The texts that are displayed as instructions at the beginning and between the test blocks can be adjusted if necessary.
+A number of text input fields are provided for this purpose in the “Explanations” tab.
+The respective standard text is always visible below the input field (incl.
+HTML tags) and can simply be copied into the input field for customization.

-After defining the categories and the corresponding stimuli (items), the test – like any other question – can be dragged on one page of the questionnaire when composing the questionnaire.
-It makes sense not to place any further questions on this page.
-If the corresponding page in the questionnaire is reached, the test runs automatically.
-The order of the displayed stimuli is randomly varied.
-After completion of the test, a characteristic value for association strength is automatically calculated (according to Greenwald et al., 2003).
+After defining the categories and the corresponding stimuli (items), the test – like any other question – can simply be dragged onto a page of the questionnaire during Compose Questionnaire.
+It makes sense not to place any other questions on this page.
+If the corresponding page

-The reaction times are measured with an accuracy in the range of milliseconds.
-So that this measurement is not distorted by the data transmission on the Internet, the question loads all necessary pictures and contents in advance.
+The measurement of the reaction times takes place with an accuracy in the range of milliseconds.
+To ensure that this measurement is not distorted by the data transmission on the Internet, the question loads all necessary images and content in advance.

 The measurement of the reaction time starts with the presentation of a stimulus and ends with the correct keystroke of the participant.
-In the event of an incorrect keystroke, a negative feedback (red cross) will be displayed in accordance with the IAT concept and the time will continue to run until the correct keystroke.
+In case of an incorrect keystroke – according to the conception of the IAT – a negative feedback (red cross) is displayed and the time continues to run until the correct keystroke.

-After the correct keystroke, the stimulus is hidden.
+After the correct keystroke, the stimulus fades out.
 This is followed by a pause of 250 ms before the next stimulus is presented.
-This pause serves to clearly delimit the stimuli.
+This pause serves to clearly delineate the stimuli.

-According to the IAT procedure, categories A to D are combined in the 7 blocks as follows (the BIAT and SC-IAT blocks differ from this scheme):
+According to the IAT procedure, categories A to D are combined in the 7 blocks as follows (the blocks at BIAT and SC-IAT differ from this scheme):

 ---|---|---|---|---|